Multi-component states for trapped spin-1 Bose-Einstein Condensates in the presence of magnetic field: Mean field theory: GP equation

-where, $\mu'$, $p'$, and $q'$ are the scaled parameters for chemical potential, the linear and quadratic Zeeman terms respectively.
-The scaling is done by dividing these parameters with the factor $(\hbar \omega_x)$.
+where, $\mu'$, $p'$, and $q'$ correspond to the dimensionless forms of chemical potential, the linear and quadratic Zeeman terms respectively.
+The scaling is done by dividing the parameters with the factor $(\hbar \omega_x)$.
 The sub-component densities add up to provide the total density of the system, i.e. $u=u_1+u_0+u_{-1}$.

-If the kinetic term is negligible in comparison to interaction terms, then one can use the T-F approximation and solve these three equations to get the sub-component number densities for the stationary state.
-Thus, by substituting the sub-component densities in Eq.\ref{eq:rev10} one can get the energy or the energy density of the stationary states.
-The T-F predicted ground states of our present interest are detailed in Table 1.
+If the kinetic energy contribution is negligible in comparison to interaction terms, then one can use the T-F approximation and solve Eq.\ref{eq:rev13}-\ref{eq:rev14} to get the sub-component number densities hence, the energy density or the total energy for different stationary states.
+The T-F predicted ground states of our present interest are detailed in Table I.